Which study and student organizations are there?

 - Versot (Sociology) focuses on Sociology students, organizes study related and relaxing activities which allows them to interact with people with similar interests in an environment outside of the classroom.

-Are you (or will you be) studying at the Tilburg School of Humanities?
+Are you (or will you be) studying at the Tilburg School of Humanities and Digital Sciences?
 Besides the interesting and captivating study programs you can also join one of their five study associations.
 These associations organize study-related events such as master classes on ground breaking topics and networking events.
 They also organize fun parties where you can get to know fellow students in a more relaxed and informal environment.
 Find the one that best suits you below:

 - Animo (Culture Studies) is a study association focused on Online Culture that organizes both formal and informal events (such as city trips) for their members.
 They provide discounts on study books as well as helpful guidance throughout your studies.